 This tiny camera fits in your pocket, captures high-quality photos and videos, and has Wi-Fi so you can instantly transfer to your phone!

 Last but not least on your one day in Buenos Aires itinerary is Florida Street, also known as Calle Florida, is the longest walking street in downtown Buenos Aires.

 A 1km stretch lined with retail stores, shopping malls, restaurants, bars, cafes, street buskers, blanket sellers and much more!

 Experiencing the hustle and bustle in Calle Florida is an exciting way to end your Buenos Aires city tour and if you’ve still got the energy to do some last-minute shopping, this is the spot to do it!

 WHERE TO STAY IN BUENOS AIRES

-Buenos Aries has thousands of accommodation options to choose from, so I have narrowed it down to a few of my favorite places to stay in Buenos Aries to fit the needs of budget backpackers and luxury travelers.
+Buenos Aires has thousands of accommodation options to choose from, so I have narrowed it down to a few of my favorite places to stay in Buenos Aires to fit the needs of budget backpackers and luxury travelers.